peterjbachman/personalWebsite/content/_index.md

-I'm a graduate student in Political Science at Washington University in St. Louis, where I used text-as-data methods to better understand the Supreme Court.
+I'm a recent Master's graduate in Political Science at Washington University in St. Louis, where I used text-as-data methods to better understand the Supreme Court.
 I have a strong background in statistics, with an emphasis on machine learning, imbalanced data, and text-analysis.

 ---